 Yes, you do!
 As a Portland Fit member you will receive a 10% discount at Portland Running Company.
 You may also get a discount at any of the other local running and walking specialty stores… just ask!

-- What is the Helvetia Half Marathon or Rock’n'Roll Half, and do I need to take part?
+- What is the Helvetia Half Marathon and do I need to take part?

-For our marathon training first major benchmark, the half marathon, we participate in both the Rock’n'Roll Half Marathon
+For our marathon training first major benchmark, the half marathon, we participate in the Helvetia Half Marathon.

 We do this so that everyone gets “race day” experience before marathon day, which makes marathon day less stressful to the new runner or walker.
 Portland Fit will not be meeting at our regular location on those weekends.
-If you’d rather skip the RnR or Helvetia experiences, you are welcome to use our discussion board to plan an alternative run or walk with fellow PFit members.
+If you’d rather skip the Helvetia experience, you are welcome to use our discussion board to plan an alternative run or walk with fellow PFit members.